varivashyap/Enhancing-Retrieval-Augmented-Generation-for-Question-Answering/README.md

 ## Work Done and Experiments:

-We first implemented the RAG model using the TriviaQA dataset, and then incorporated Multihop Retrieval, Reinforcement Learning, Dropout Retrieval and Hybrid Retrieval to build the following models:
+We first implemented the RAG model using the TriviaQA dataset, and then incorporated Multi-Hop Retrieval, Reinforcement Learning, Dropout Retrieval and Hybrid Retrieval to build the following models:

 **Model 1: RAG (basic implementation of original RAG paper)**